TP-CEN-SRB/SRB_LOCAL/README.md

 # Temasek Polytechnic Smart Recycling Bin(Major Project)

-## Installation
+## Installation Setup for Raspberry Pi

 First, ensure that you have the following installed:

 1. [Node.js 18.17](https://nodejs.org/en) or later
-2. Visual Studio Code
-3. Git
+2. Git

 Once you clone the repository, enter the following commands